Breaking down term life insurance

 The bottom line

-Understanding the pros and cons of term life insurance, as well as how it works, can help you find a policy that fits your financial needs.
+Understanding the pros and cons of the different types of term life insurance, as well as how they work, can help you find a policy that fits your financial needs.